AI agent file conflicts

 Conflicts are a coordination problem, not a git problem

 A merge conflict is the late symptom.
 The real issue is that two agents chose the same surface without knowing.
-RAAV moves the check earlier — before the edit, not at the diff.
+RAAV checks ownership before the edit begins.

 Catch overlap before the edit